-- a.
+a.
 Plant operating.

-- b.
+b.
 Plant not operating

-- c.
 Film calibrated with uranium slab.
 TLD is calculated with 90Sr/90Y.
-There is about a factor of 2 difference; results in this table illustrate this.
+There is about a factor of 2 difference; C. results in this table illustrate this.

-The report by Nichols et al (1972) described another aspect of these field studies that involved 150 personnel wearing beta/photon film dosimeters and HMPDs simultaneously during November 1970 and January 1971.
-Figures 63.4.1-1 and 6.3.4.1-2 present the comparison of the penetrating and nonpenetrating dose, respectively, for Hanford workers from several facilities including the PFP, which is the most likely workplace environment of potential problems.
+The report by Nichols et al (1972) described another aspect of these field studies that involved 150 241Am, and its 60-keV gamma radiation is often dominant (Roberson, Cummings, and Fix 1985; Fix 1988).
+It is apparent from Figure 6-4 that the penetrating dose compares reasonably well between personnel wearing beta/photon film dosimeters and HMPDs simultaneously during November 1970 and January 1971.
+Figures 6-4 and 6-5 present the comparison of the penetrating and nonpenetrating dose, respectively, for Hanford workers from several facilities including the PFP, which is the most likely workplace environment of potential problems.
 The photon spectrum at PFP does have a significant lower-energy component that is comparatively more difficult to measure and is likely to have varied historically.
 Significant fission product contamination of the plutonium is likely to have occurred in the beginning of Hanford operations.
-During later years there is significant ingrowth of 241Am, and its 60-keV gamma radiation is often dominant (Roberson, Cummings, and Fix 1985; Fix 1988).
-It is apparent from Figure 6.3.4.1-1 that the penetrating dose compares reasonably well between the Hanford multielement film and the HMPD for all facilities although there appears from this data a potential bias in multi-element film.
+During later years there is significant ingrowth of the Hanford multielement film and the HMPD for all facilities although there appears from this data a potential bias in multi-element film.
 Analysis of the potential bias in multi-element film dosimeter results relative to the TLD results in the field test by Nichols et al (1972) is difficult because of the many uncertainties concerning workers' practices to wear and position the dosimeters.
 Dosimeter nonpenetrating and penetrating response characteristics depend upon many parameters including the radiation type, energy and directional parameters as well as the worker orientation in the workplace.
+The collective dose for each of the facilities in which workers wore multi-element film dosimeters and TLDs is presented in Table 6-7.
+The variability in workplace measurements in Table 6-7 is similar to the variability in the calibration source measurements using the three methods of measurement, each of which has different radiation type, energy and geometry response characteristics.
+A wide range of mixed beta and photon radiation and energies is characteristic of these facilities.
+The most significant difference in penetrating dose occurred at the B-Plant.
+This is likely associated with the relatively high nonpenetrating radiation dose indicative of beta and lower-energy photons, and the penetrating dose response of the HMPD to higher energy beta radiation as noted in Fix et al (1982) and Wilson et al (1990).
+The HMPD records a penetrating dose for higher energy beta radiation such as 90Sr/90Y, when there should be none, because there is only 380 mg/cm2 density thickness in the aluminum filter over the HMPD chip used to calculate the deep dose.

-Figure 6.3.4.1-1.
-Comparison of Hanford film and TLD penetrating dose results.
-(Nichols et al 1972)
+Figure 6-4.
+Comparison of Hanford film and TLD penetrating dose results (Nichols et al 1972).

-Figure 6.3.4.1-2.
-Comparison of Hanford film and TLD nonpenetrating dose results.
-(Nichols et al 1972)
+Figure 6-5.
+Comparison of Hanford film and TLD nonpenetrating dose results (Nichols et al 1972).